weswigham/typed-stream/README.md

 Usage
 =====

-First, add it to your `package.json` and isntall it:
+First, add it to your `package.json` and install it:
 ```cmd
 npm install --save typed-stream
 ```